 The College and Career Readiness Assessment (ACT with Writing) is a requirement for graduation.
-Juniors will take the ACT in the spring of their junior year at no cost.
-It is recommended that all students take the ACT in the spring of their junior year.
-Some colleges/universities and NCAA Division I Initial Eligibility (for student-athletes) will require an ACT score.
+Juniors will take the ACT in spring of the junior year at no cost.
+It is recommended that all students take the ACT in the spring of the junior year.
+Some colleges/universities will use an ACT score for placement in college courses.
 Finally, some universities determine scholarship eligibility based on ACT and/or SAT results.